GoSecure/pyrdp/README.md

 First, make sure to install the prerequisite packages

 ```
-sudo apt install libdbus-glib-1-dev
+sudo apt install libdbus-1-dev libdbus-glib-1-dev
 ```

-You can now install PyRDP by running the setup script:
+You can now install PyRDP by running the setup script with pip:

 ```
-sudo python3 setup.py install
+sudo pip3 install -e .
 ```

 This should install all the dependencies required to run PyRDP.